KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 Eric M. Loughmiller - KAR Auction Services, Inc.

 ...the car park is growing, so there's actually more cars direct.
 We're seeing more total losses.
-And not surprisingly, if you look, our purchase vehicles at IAA is down to 4%, which tells you there's a lot of insurance vehicles, because if we were looking for volume that'd be the first place I'd look as a trend is are we supplementing with purchase vehicles and we're not needing to.
+And not surprisingly, if you look, our purchased vehicles at IAA is down to 4%, which tells you there's a lot of insurance vehicles, because if we were looking for volume that'd be the first place I'd look as a trend is are we supplementing with purchase vehicles and we're not needing to.
 We have enough to do with servicing the insurance companies right now.

 James P. Hallett - KAR Auction Services, Inc.